Petur Knudsen: International career

 Knudsen made his international debut for Faroe Islands on 28 March 2021 in a 2022 FIFA World Cup qualification match against Austria, which finished as a 3–1 away loss.
+He scored his first, and so far only, goal for the Faroes in a 4-1 loss to Estonia at the 2024 Baltic Cup.

 Personal life

 Knudsen is the son of former Faroese international footballer Jens Martin Knudsen.